TLRKiliann/ui-progressbar-quote/README.md

 - background and/or images with same quote
 - background and/or quote with same image
 - background and/or images and change quote
+- import images from public/images

-You can just change the background
+You can change background color.

 ## Install